eriktoller/AE_LE_crack/README.md

 The program includes the Cartesian stress field (<img src="https://latex.codecogs.com/gif.latex?\sigma_{11}"/> , <img src="https://latex.codecogs.com/gif.latex?\sigma_{22}"/>  & <img src="https://latex.codecogs.com/gif.latex?\sigma_{12}"/> ), the principal stress field (<img src="https://latex.codecogs.com/gif.latex?\sigma_{1}"/> , <img src="https://latex.codecogs.com/gif.latex?\sigma_{2}"/>  & <img src="https://latex.codecogs.com/gif.latex?\theta_{p}"/> ) and the principal stress trajectories.
 Also, it computes the displacement filed <img src="https://latex.codecogs.com/gif.latex?w"/> and the displacement trajectories.
 For a given resolution and coordinates.
 The results are saved as a `.mat`-file as `simulation_[todays date]_[version].mat`, the program automatically save as the current date and assigns the version.

-This program has been developed using *MATLAB* and *Microsoft Visual Stuido*, while only the `.m`-, `.cpp`- and `.exe`-files are included in the repository.
+This program has been developed using *MATLAB* and *Microsoft Visual Stuido*; only the `.m`-, `.cpp`- and `.exe`-files are included in the repository.
 The solution also uses the Eigen library (Guennebaud & Jacob, 2010).

 ## Instructions
 The plots are generated using the MATLAB program `run_ae_master.m`.
 The script calls the C++ program which solves the system and plots the results.
 To run the program simply run the MATLAB script.